dell/OpenManage-Enterprise/CONTRIBUTING.md

 - Must be tested and run against Python 3
 - Adhere to PEP8 and PEP484.
 The easist way to adhere to PEP8 is to use PyLint.
 PyCharm provides [pylint as a plugin](https://plugins.jetbrains.com/plugin/11084-pylint) as does [vscode](https://code.visualstudio.com/docs/python/linting#_pylint).
 Alternatively it can be run from the command line.
 - Use type definitions in your function definitions.
+See [Invoke-RefreshInventory.ps1](Core/PowerShell/Invoke-RefreshInventory.ps1) for examples.
 Ex:

 #### Bad